Education in India

 The Question Paper shall consist of five parts and at least one question from each part is compulsory.

-• The rest of the marks i.e. 20 marks shall be on the basis of continuous assessment in the form of Practical paper / internal evaluation / Case study or field survey / Court Room Exercises, Mid- Semester Examination and Project work and report thereof or Dissertation etc.
+• The rest of the marks i.e., 20 marks shall be based on continuous assessment in the form of a Practical paper / internal evaluation / Case study or field survey/courtroom Room Exercises, Mid- Mid-semester examination, and Project work and report thereof or Dissertation, etc.

 (ii) Mid-semester Tests = 5 marks.